 In electric mode the maximum speed will be just six knots, but the batteries won’t last long at this pace.
 At a more sedate 4.8 knot cruise, a draw of around 200A allows up to two hours’ silent running.

-Cockwells developed its own power-management control system for the hybrid installation.
-EmpirBus-based, the system will handle everything automatically.
-When battery levels drop to 20% the generator fires up to run the electric motor.
+EmpirBus-based, the system will handle everything automatically so when battery levels drop to 20% the generator fires up to run the electric motor.

-This first boat has a two-cabin, two-bathroom layout.
-The owners’ suite is amidships with the VIP suite forward.
+This first boat has a two-cabin, two-bathroom layout with the owners’ suite amidships and the VIP suite forward.